biglotteryfund/blf-alpha/controllers/funding/README.md

 # Funding landing router

-Router for the top-level `/funding` page.
-This is largely a static page with a dynamic list of the latest programmes pulled in from the CMS.
+Router for the `/funding` section of the website.

+- `grants/` - Past grants search
+- `materials/` - Custom router for ordering free materials
+- `programmes/` - Funding programme listings and detail pages
+- `publications/` - Publication documents search
+- `strategic-investments/` - Strategic investments in England

+This router also contains a wildcard handler which passes all other requests onto the CMS.